chorobin/aws-trpc-subscriptions/README.md

 ## subscriptions.routes.[procedure].filter

 Defines what fields from input and ctx you can filter on when publishing to the subscription.
 A filter must have a unique name. `ctx` and `input` are combined into a composite sort key when a subscription is started.

+## subscriptions.connect

+Creates the connect lambda function to handle websocket connections.
+Connections are put into dynamodb

+## subscriptions.handler

+Creates the main lambda function for handling subscriptions starting and stopping.
+Subscriptions are put into dynamodb - records are created for configured filters with a composite sort key (e.g name#nameOfFilter#ctx#userId#valueOfUserId#input#name#valueOfName)

+## subscriptions.disconnect

+Creates the delete lambda functions for handling of deletion of connections.
+It deletes the connection record along with the subscriptions. `expireAt` is still necessary because this is a best effort

+## subscriptions.publisher

+Creates the publisher that expects the url of the WebSocketApi.
+This can then be used in your backend services to publish messages to a particular subscription.

+## subscriptions.routes.[procedure].publish

+Publishes data to a subscription.
+A configured filter can be used to only notify subcribers which are listening on those values.
+This works by the `begins_with` operator in dynamodb as the composite sort key for a record is constructed from the filter values passed.

+# Limitations

+## Broadcasting

+While it is possible to broadcast to a limited number of connections with this approach, its generally recommended to restrict your subscriptions as much as possible using filters.
+For some use cases this is fine as it may be you just want a single user to know if a backend process has finished their action.

+To support broadcasting effeciently an AWS IoT Pub Sub adapter should be developed but this would be more involved and might come with different trade-offs.
+For example, I don't know a way to use AWS IoT Pub Sub with a pure WebSocket client.
+In which case a client side adapter is also necessary.
+This is possible future work and is worth investigating.